EasyTransfer -- A Simple and Scalable Deep Transfer Learning Platform for NLP Applications: Introduction

-In summary, our work on EasyTransfer has made the following major contributions: \begin{itemize} \item We are the first to propose a simple and scalable deep TL platform to make it easy to develop deep TL algorithms for NLP applications.
-Experimental studies have demonstrated its effectiveness in industry-scale, real-world applications.
-The toolkit is currently open-sourced in Github.
+In summary, this paper makes the following contributions: \begin{itemize} \item We are the first to propose a simple and scalable deep TL platform named EasyTransfer to make it easy to develop deep TL algorithms for NLP applications.
+It is built with efficient distributed training strategies and AI compiler optimization for training super large-scale NLP models;